Theani7/Violence-Detection-System-using-CNN-LSTM-Models/README.md

-# LSTM Violence Detection System
+# Violence Detection System using CNN & LSTM Models

 ## Project Description
 This project is a deep learning-based system designed to detect violence in videos.
 It utilizes a combination of **MobileNetV2** for feature extraction and **LSTM (Long Short-Term Memory)** networks for capturing temporal dependencies in video sequences.
 The system achieves high accuracy and is capable of real-time processing.